Features

 General Use Cases

 Amazon Athena provides a solution for executing ad-hoc queries on data sets stored in Amazon S3 using Presto and ANSI SQL.
 It is especially useful for situations where you need to work with structured, semi-structured, and unstructured data formats.
-With Athena, you can perform analysis on your data in real-time, making it ideal for scenarios such as real-time data analysis, clickstream events, and log analysis.
+With Athena, you can analyze your data in real-time, making it ideal for scenarios such as real-time data analysis, clickstream events, and log analysis.

 Advantages